unt-libraries/django-subjects/README.md

 To manually run the tests with your current version of Python (system or virtual environment):

+1. Follow steps 1-2 of Developing

-1. Install the requirements:
+2. Install the requirements:
        $ pip install -r requirements.txt

-2. Run the tests:
+3. Run the tests:
        $ pytest

 Alternatively, you can use tox to run the tests in specific environments, along with the flake8 style checker:

+1. Follow steps 1-2 of Developing

-1. Install tox on your system:
+2. Install tox on your system:
        $ sudo apt-get install tox

-2. Run the tox test suite:
+3. Run the tox test suite:
        $ tox